Informatics Nurse Salary Guide

 “This is typically caused by the macroeconomic factors in the area, such as the overall cost of living, the demand for nursing, and the ratio of healthcare employers,” Sullivan explains.
 Areas all over the country—including the Midwest, New England, and the Southeast—offer high pay for nursing informaticists.
 You can check out some of the top-paying areas below.

 Remember, this data represents all jobs in the BLS joint category of “all other health information technologists and medical registrars.”

 Does My Place of Employment Matter?

 According to the HIMSS survey, hospitals and health systems are the primary place of employment for nurse informaticists.
-Other common places of employment for nurse informaticists and the average salary in the BLS hybrid category include:
+Other common places of employment for nurse informaticists and the salary you could earn are: